insthync/awesome-unity3d/README.md

 ### Services
 * [Google Play Games plugin for Unity](https://github.com/playgameservices/play-games-plugin-for-unity) - Google Play Games plugin for Unity
+* [line-sdk-unity](https://github.com/line/line-sdk-unity) - Provides a modern way of implementing LINE APIs in Unity games, for iOS and Android.

 ### Sounds
 * [usfxr](https://github.com/zeh/usfxr) - a C# library used to generate and play game-like procedural audio effects inside Unity.
 With usfxr, one can easily design and synthesize original sound in real time for actions such as item pickups, jumps, lasers, hits, explosions, and more, without ever leaving the Unity editor.